 False imprisonment is either a class 2 misdemeanor or a class 5 felony.
 As a class 2 misdemeanor, it is punishable by 3 to 12 months in jail and a fine of up to $1,000.

 If you have been charged with false imprisonment an experienced Denver criminal defense lawyer is essential.
-Get in touch with experienced Denver false imprisonment defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (303) 856-5700.
+Get in touch with experienced Denver false imprisonment defense attorney Jason Savela by calling (720) 821-1001.